 Second, some bookmakers are just better than others in some parts of their offers.
 While it’s hard to beat the odds given by industry leaders for Premier League games, some bookmakers might have better offers for more exotic league or even niche sports.

-Third, opening a new account with a bookmaker will qualify you for some free bets that your current broker might not give you.
-For example, if you open a new account with ComeOn, you’ll get a 10-pound free bet after making your first 10-pound bet.
-While this offer doesn’t sound like a lot, in case you win, your entire betting experience with that bookmaker will be like playing on the house’s money.
+Third, opening a new account with a bookmaker will qualify you for some free bets that your current bookmaker might not give you.
+While these 10 or 20 pound free bet offers don’t sound like a lot, in case you win, your entire betting experience with that bookmaker will be like playing on the house’s money.

 Another thing to consider when opening a new betting account is taking advantage of new technologies.
 New bookmakers apply newest technology and trends faster than their competitors and are much more flexible to change.
 For example, not a lot of the “old” bookmakers have great mobile apps (or any, for that matter), especially due to security concerns.